Best CRM for Electrical Contractors: Proven Tools for Scheduling, Billing & Growth in 2026

 Should electrical contractors use industry-specific or general CRM software?

 It depends on your primary need.
 If customer follow-up, lead management, and marketing automation are your biggest gaps, a general CRM like Systeme.io solves them at a fraction of the cost.
-If scheduling, dispatching, and field management are your pain points, industry-specific platforms like Jobber or ServiceTitan add value that justifies the higher cost.
+If scheduling and dispatching are your pain points, industry-specific platforms add more value.

 Final Thoughts: CRM for Electrical Contractors